Canada: Foreign Investment Review

-Decisions to approve or disallow investments are made by the minister of industry (industry minister), in the case of transactions not involving cultural businesses, and by the minister of Canadian heritage and official languages (cultural minister), in the case of transactions involving cultural businesses.
+Decisions to approve or disallow investments are made by the minister of industry (the industry minister), in the case of transactions not involving cultural businesses, and by the minister of Canadian heritage and official languages (the cultural minister), in the case of transactions involving cultural businesses.
 Both ministers may be involved in the review of transactions involving both cultural and non-cultural businesses.
-The federal governor in council (GIC), in essence the federal cabinet, is the ultimate decision-maker with respect to investments considered potentially injurious to national security.
+The federal governor in council (GIC) ie, the federal cabinet) is the ultimate decision-maker with respect to investments considered potentially injurious to national security.

 What kinds of investments are caught?

 The Act generally applies to the establishment of new Canadian businesses and to the acquisition of control of existing Canadian businesses by non-Canadians.2 In most cases, non-Canadian investors are only required to file a notification.
 However, in some cases, the approval of the investment based on a ‘net benefit to Canada’ test is required.
 The Act also provides for the review of foreign investments that may be injurious to national security.

 With the potential exception of new cultural businesses3 and national security reviews, the establishment of a new Canadian business by a non-Canadian is merely notifiable and not subject to approval.
 Establishment of a new Canadian business in the cultural sector may require approval where the GIC determines the review of the investment to be in the public interest.
 The minister may initiate a national security review in respect of the establishment of a new Canadian business.